-WELCOME TO EARLY INTERVENTION PROGRAM
+WELCOME TO THE FPS EARLY INTERVENTION PROGRAM

-The mission of Fremont Public Schools Early Childhood Development is to create a community partnership between school and family in which children develop creativity, self-confidence, persistence, social skills, pre-academic, competency, and achieve developmental milestones.
+The mission of Fremont Public Schools early childhood development is to create a community partnership between school and family in which children develop creativity, self-confidence, persistence, social skills, pre-academic, competency, and achieve developmental milestones.

 Locate and identify children with special needs ages birth-five.